top of page

 The Silent Shame of Feeling Like Your Work Isn’t “Enough”

-You finish something, and you don't feel like it was good enough.
-Whether it's an essay, a job shift, a creative project, or even your to-do list... you just don't feel proud, maybe a little ashamed.
+You finish something, and it feels like it just wasn’t good enough.
+Whether it’s an essay, a job shift, a creative project, or even your to-do list, you might feel a twinge of shame creeping in.

-No matter how hard you try, you still seem to come up short.
+No matter how hard you try, it seems like you always come up short.
 The late nights, the overthinking, the times you looked in the mirror and felt like a shell of imperfection.
-Instead of celebrating your success, you're babysitting this ugly voice in your head that keeps whispering to you that "you aren't [adjective] enough".
+Instead of celebrating your success, you’re babysitting that ugly voice in your head that keeps whispering, “You aren’t [adjective] enough.”

 Nobody ever talks about these experiences.
-It's like some social secret where we're all meant to sit in silence while pretending that we don't experience feelings of inadequacy.
-It's the secret shame that eats you alive regardless if anyone else is watching.
-The kind where people congratulate you on the outside, but on the inside?
+It’s like some social secret where we’re all meant to sit in silence, pretending we don’t feel inadequate.
+It’s the secret shame that eats you alive, regardless of whether anyone else is watching.
+People congratulate you on the outside, but inside?
 You’re already tearing yourself apart, replaying everything you “should’ve” done better.
-Regretting the way you misstepped, misspoke on a topic, forgot an instruction, or how you just can't seem to get it "right".
+Regretting the way you misstepped, misspoke, forgot an instruction, or how you just can’t seem to get it “right.”

 Ask yourself: How many victories have you stolen from yourself because you couldn’t accept them as victories at all?